 Do you know who sent the first email?
-Or how many emails the average person gets every day?
+Or how many times a day we check our inbox?
 Stay with us for 15 email facts worth knowing!

 But what do we really know about email?
 Who invented it and how is it going to evolve?
 The trivia we gathered answers these questions, and more.